atomic6-org/ghg/docs-sphinx/source/purchased_gases.rst

 Purchased Gases is a `scope 1 emission <glossary.html>`_ that accounts for `purchased gas stream <glossary.html>`_.
 Industrial gases are sometimes used in processes such as manufacturing, testing, or laboratory uses.
 For example, CO2 gas is often used in welding operations.
 These gases are typically released to the atmosphere after use.
-Any releases of the seven major greenhouse gases (CO2, CH4, N2O, `PFCs <glossary,html>`_, `HFCs <glossary.html>`_, SF6, and NF3) must be included in the GHG inventory.
+Any releases of the seven major greenhouse gases (CO2, CH4, N2O, `PFCs <glossary.html>`_, `HFCs <glossary.html>`_, SF6, and NF3) must be included in the GHG inventory.
 Ozone depleting substances, such as `CFCs <glossary.html>`_ and `HCFCs <glossary.html>`_, are regulated internationally and are typically excluded from a GHG inventory or reported as a memo item.

 Usage